 The birds are chirping and the sky is brightening from black to blue.
-It’s your first of many 12-hour shifts.
-How do you do it?
-Here are tips from those who have been there.
+It’s your first of many 12-hour shifts during residency.
+So, how do you survive the night shift?
+Here are residency survival tips from healthcare professionals who have been there.

-Think about your shift the same way you think about a day at work.
+In order to survive your night shift, you need to think about your shift the same way you think about a day at work.
 Eat full meals at regular intervals and have lunch midway through your shift.
-Drink coffee at the beginning of your shift instead of the end, and remember, you need as much water at night as you do during the day if you’re on your feet.
+Drink coffee at the beginning of your night shift instead of the end, and remember, you need as much water at night as you do during the day if you’re on your feet.
 Staying hydrated improves concentration, mood, and blood pressure.

 It’s normal if you can’t fall asleep naturally.
 After all, the night shift isn’t natural.
+Think about how to prepare for the night shift.
 During the day, wear a sleep mask and ear plugs to help block out noise and sunlight.
 The day before your first night shift, sleep in as late as you can.
 Some residents recommend taking a power nap before starting your shift.

 It’s hard enough to get to sleep; avoid unpleasant interactions that will keep you up.
 A cardiologist on Twitter notes she used to answer her night calls with “what’s the emergency?” until she needed an on-call pediatrician for her child and he responded with: “How can I help?”
 The nights are hard for everybody, but the sun always rises.
 Be nice, even if you have to fake it.